Why Explore the Arctic with TEP?

 Twenty-eight years ago, and 1,000 kilometers away from the safety of land is where disaster struck.
 A young Robert Swan was standing on what should be a six-foot-thick sheet of ice mere steps from the North Pole, when the ice of the Arctic Ocean began to melt beneath his feet… four months earlier in the season before it ever had in history.

 Robert and his crew of explorers eventually made it out alive, but the moment never escaped him.
-He went on to start the 2041 Foundation, dedicating his life to the preservation of the polar regions through the promotion of sustainability practices.
+He went on to start the 2041 Mission, dedicating his life to the preservation of the polar regions through the promotion of sustainability practices.

 In November 2017, Robert and his 22-year-old son Barney attempted to become the first people in history to walk to the South Pole powered entirely by renewable energy.
 Over the course of the 60-day expedition they encountered an Antarctica that was melting beneath their feet.
-It was here that they knew that they needed to expand the mission of 2041 to those areas around the globe that climate change is having the most effect on.
+It was here that they knew that they needed to expand their mission to those areas around the globe that climate change is having the most effect on.

 The Story of our planet has lasted billions of years, and the reality of climate change has the power to radically reshape our future.
 The need for massive action to combat this issue has never been more important.
 Join our team on this special voyage that equips leaders with resources and actionable solutions to become a part of a global force of change.